 Once the House is empty, HPs will write brief notes on the duty report in REACH.
-HPs update Shackleton, with matters of greater significance that need to be known by staff outside PH or need to be recorded for future longer-term reference.
+HPs log any incident, with matters of greater significance that need to be known by staff outside PH or need to be recorded for future longer-term reference.